thegeeklab/hugo-geekdoc/exampleSite/content/en/shortcodes/progress.md

 title: Progress
 ---

-Progress bar to vizualize a state.
+A progress bar shows how far a process has progressed.

 ## Attributes